Tech Vision 2021

 Companies will now be competing on their technology architecture.
 Enterprises can custom-tailor every layer of it now, but building and wielding the most competitive stack means thinking differently.
 Business and technology strategies must become indistinguishable.
 Whoever gains the upper edge on technology stands to emerge as number one.

 Growing investments in data, AI and digital twin technologies are giving rise to a new generation of business and intelligence.
 Call it the mirrored world.
 More of the physical world is represented in digital space—with models of whole factories, supply chains, product life cycles and more.
 It’s ushering in new opportunities for enterprise leaders to bring data and intelligence together, ask and answer big questions, and reimagine how they operate, collaborate and innovate.

-Technology is democratising.
+Technology is democratizing.
 Natural language processing, low-code platforms and robotic process automation are adding a grassroots layer to enterprise innovation strategies.
-With democratised technology, every employee can be an innovator, empowered to create technology-driven solutions on their own.
+With democratized technology, every employee can be an innovator, empowered to create technology-driven solutions on their own.

 Bring your own environment

 At the start of the pandemic, enterprises ignited the biggest workforce shift in living memory by sending people home and doubling down on technology solutions to keep them productive.
 In doing so, they have made work possible not just from home, but from anywhere.